ALEXMORF/Shaderian/README.md

-uniform float uTime;      // time the app has been running in seconds uniform vec2 uResolution; // window client rect resolution in pixels in vec2 FragCoord;        // normalized fragment coordinate, range: <[-1, 1], [-1, 1]>
+uniform float uTime;      // time the app has been running in seconds uniform vec2 uResolution; // window client rect resolution in pixels uniform int uFrameIndex;  // the count of frames that's been run before current frame uniform sampler2D uPrevFrame;  // access to previous frame as texture

+in vec2 FragCoord;        // normalized fragment coordinate, range: <[-1, 1], [-1, 1]>
 out vec3 FragColor;       // output color